The Swan Archives

 The Archives transferred the 16mm negatives and sound to digital, so now you can click the thumbnail above to watch all three TV spots from the second campaign.
 We at the Archives SO have your back!
 (Unfortunately, these spots are only slightly less dorky than the Wolfman Jack spots from the original campaign.)

 The second campaign's theatrical trailer was just one more variation on the TV spots, sharing the same narration, but showing a few frames that didn't actually appear in the film, of Winslow's mangled face coming out of the record press.
 A lot of people who swear up and down that they "remember" seeing this footage in the film likely saw it in the trailer, or possibly they were in attendance at a pre-release screening that took place on the Fox lot in Los Angeles prior to the film's release, before a few last-minute changes had been made.
 In the '70s, it was fairly common for trailers and TV spots to contain alternate takes and angles, and other material not included in the final cut, because it was easier to assemble these previews from bits and pieces of unused footage that were already sitting around in the cutting room, rather than going to the time and expense of ordering up new prints of each clip needed for the preview.
+While Pressman had wanted to use the (unused) footage of Winslow's face coming out of the record press in the TV spots, broadcasters objected to its inclusion, so that footage was removed from the TV spots and confined to the trailer.

 The thirty second radio spot for the revised campaign was similar to the audio for the TV spots, but with some really retro echoey reverb applied to the words, Phantom of the Paradise.
 We're so glad they ditched Wolfman Jack.